All Episodes

 By looking at both sides of the spectrum.

-And even though I I'm obviously biased, I'm gonna say that I know that we need to protect our country.
+And even though I'm obviously biased, I'm going to say that I know that we need to protect our country.

-But I'm gonna say that the money that we put into protecting our country should not be more than what we're what we're using to feed our children.
+But I'm going to say that the money that we put into protecting our country should not be more than what we're using to feed our children, what we're using to educate our children.

 We are spending more on, as you put it, educating our children.

-I'm not sure I'd use that term because I think the I think uh I think American American education, by the way, let's throw this out there as a cheery pre Christmas thought, is actually the biggest structural defect in the nation today.
+I'm not sure I'd use that term because I think American education, by the way, let's throw this out there as a cheery pre-Christmas thought, is actually the biggest structural defect in the nation today.

-I mentioned the math scores where we're down, we're sort of forty-fifth in the world rankings.
+I mentioned the math scores where we're down, we're sort of 45th in the world rankings.

-They uh for some reason the OECD took a took a survey of how uh uh of what children uh thought about their math scores.
+For some reason, the OECD took a survey of what children thought about their math scores.

 America came number one in self-esteem about its math scores.

-Uh whereas in fact the countries that are the best, Finland, uh uh I think Finland was number two and Hong Kong was number one in this test.
+Whereas, in fact, the countries that are the best, Finland, I think Finland was number two and Hong Kong was number one in this test.

-They had much lower they had the best math scores, but much lower self esteem about their math.
+They had the best math scores, but much lower self-esteem about their math.

-Is that i is that the system you're willing to defend, Shannon?
+Is that the system you're willing to defend, Shannon?

 I'm not defending anything right now.

-What I'm just saying is I'm saying I'll say it one more time that you need to really see both sides and have a bipartisan view to really make the world a better place.
+What I'm just saying is I'm saying, I'm going to say it one more time, that you need to really see both sides and have a bipartisan view to really make the world a better place.

 Right.

-Because if you have two kids fighting two two-year-olds fighting over the same toy, nothing is they're just gonna fight, right?
+Because if you have two kids fighting, two two-year-olds fighting over the same toy, nothing, they're just going to fight, right?

 Right.